Como: Economy

 Historically, Como's economy was heavily reliant on industry, particularly its world-renowned silk production.
 In the early 1970s, Como's silk output surpassed that of China and Japan, establishing it as a global silk manufacturing hub.
 However, increased competition from Asian producers since the mid-1990s significantly reduced profit margins, leading to the closure of many small and medium-sized silk firms.
 As a result, manufacturing is no longer the dominant economic force.
 Como has become increasingly integrated into the Milan metropolitan area, with a significant portion of its workforce employed in the service industry.
-Many residents also commute to Swiss towns like Lugano and Mendrisio for employment in industry, healthcare, and hospitality, attracted by higher wages in Switzerland despite the daily commute.
+Many residents also commute to Swiss towns like Lugano and Mendrisio for employment in industry, healthcare, and hospitality, attracted by higher wages in Switzerland.

 Since the late 1990s, tourism has become increasingly vital to Como's economy.
 Local businesses have shifted towards catering to tourists, with a proliferation of bars, restaurants, and hotels.
 In 2023, Como welcomed approximately 400,000 overnight visitors, establishing itself as a leading tourist destination in Lombardy.
 The city and Lake Como's popularity as filming locations for feature films, along with celebrity residents, has further boosted international tourism, making Como a sought-after destination since the early 2000s.